aosabook/500lines/template-engine/chapter.md

 complicated, it only had to run once, while the execution of the compiled code ran many times, and was faster than interpreting a data structure many times.

-It seems more complicated to compile the template to Python, and it is a little bit more complicated, but it's not as bad as you might think.
-And besides, it's fun.
-Any developer can tell you, it's more fun to write a program to write a program than it is to write a program!
+It's a bit more complicated to compile the template to Python, but it's not as bad as you might think.
+And besides, as any developer can tell you, it's more fun to write a program to write a program than it is to write a program!

-This is a small example of a general technique called code generation, which underlies programming language compilers, as well as many other powerful and flexible tools.
-Code generation can get very complex, but is a useful technique to have in your toolbox.
+Our template compiler is a small example of a general technique called code generation.
+Code generation underlies many powerful and flexible tools, including programming language compilers.
+Code generation can get complex, but is a useful technique to have in your toolbox.

 Another application of templates might prefer the interpreted approach, if templates will be used only a few times each.
 Then the effort to compile to